psychoinformatics-de/rdm-course/_episodes/91-branching.md

 **Merging timelines III**

-Even though we didn't want to make the change to the paths on a branch dedicated to preprocessing, the fix is still crucial to run the script on the data.
+At this point, even though the fix to relative paths wasn't added to the ``preproc`` branch dedicated to preprocessing, the fix is still crucial to run the script on the data.
-So in order to get the fix (which is now a part of `main`) we can merge the changes from `main` into `preproc`.
+So in order to get the fix (which is now a part of `main`) you can merge the changes from `main` into `preproc`.

 <table>
 <tr>